-So, to pause there for a moment, by the time Options was using this form it was satisfied that in its role as a non-advisory SIPP operator it could make checks on an introducer and choose not to accept business from the introducer if it thought that was the appropriate thing to do.
+So, to pause there for a moment, by the time Options was using this form, it was satisfied that in its role as a non-advisory SIPP operator it could make checks on an introducer and choose not to accept business from the introducer if it thought that was the appropriate thing to do.

-The form has around 20 cells that can be completed in a column headed "Results from Introducer Enquiry."
-On the completed form I have seen one is rated red.
-One shows in amber and two more have amber written in them by hand.
-Three are green.
-The rest have not been completed.
-Some have information written in them with no colour code applied.
-Most are left blank.
+The form had around 20 cells that could be completed in a column headed "Results from Introducer Enquiry".
+On the completed form I have seen one was rated red.
+One was rated amber, and two more had amber written in them by hand.
+Three were rated green.
+The rest had not been completed.
+Some had information written in them with no colour code applied.
+Most were left blank.

-In the client profile section three cells have not been graded.
+In the client profile section three cells had not been graded.
 The cells related to the following:

-"Detail whether clients are UK or non-UK residents."
-The following alternative answers were given: Green/low risk: "Non-UK Residents on this other entity)"
+• Detail whether clients are UK or non-UK residents: The following alternative answers were given:

-UK Residents and Company has relevant permissions"
+o Green/Low Risk: Non-UK Residents

-Amber/medium risk: "UK residents through another entity (Need to carry out DD relevant permissions"
+UK Residents and Company has relevant permissions

-Red/high risk: "UK Residents but there is no evidence of any entity having
+o Amber/medium risk: UK residents through another entity (Need to carry out o Red/High Risk UK Residents but there is no evidence of any entity having relevant permissions.